New Applicant Agencies

 Children & Families

 Supports a continuum of services for emotionally disturbed children/youth and their families, including day treatment, individual and family psychotherapy, and center-based care.
-Request for Proposals closed October 7, 2016.
+RFP Closed October 6, 2017.

 Support for the foundation of public mental health care in Jackson County, providing broad-based mental health services.
 Safety Net grantee organizations reflect a diverse cross section of agencies.
 However they share a common objective of providing quality mental health services to underserved communities.
-Request for Proposals closed October 7, 2016.
+RFP Closed October 6, 2017.